 Cricut Window Cling vs. Removable Vinyl: Pros, Cons, & Differences

 Are you a big fan of decorating your windows with decals?
-Maybe you like to lighten up the house with funny stuff or create thematic decorations for festivals and holidays?
-We’re talking about Easter, the Fourth of July, and, of course, Christmas, to name a few.
-We’re right there with you, but before you get in sync with the inner artist and start decorating the house to your liking, there’s an important choice to be made here.
+Maybe you like to lighten up the house with funny stuff or create thematic decorations for festivals and holidays.
+We’re right there with you, but before you get in sync with the inner artist and start decorating the house to your liking, there’s an important choice to be made .

 Should you go with good old removable vinyl, or maybe opt for Cricut window cling?
-Could this (relatively) new product be a better pick for the average sticker enthusiast?
-Or is removable vinyl still the king of the show?
-We’ve got lots of ground to cover, so, without further ado, let’s see what both options have to offer, discuss the pros, cons, and come up with a decision!
+Could this (relatively) new product be a better pick for the average sticker enthusiast, or is removable vinyl still the king of the show?
+We have lots of ground to cover, so without further ado, let’s see what both options offer, discuss the pros and cons, and come up with a decision!

 A Friendly Reminder

-Please keep in mind that no matter which product you choose, you’ll still have to use a machine to cut out the stickers.
-You start by creating a design on the computer (Cricut Design Space is a perfect tool for that, and it’s 100% free).
+Remember that no matter which product you choose, you’ll still have to use a machine to cut out the stickers.
+You start by creating a design on the computer (Cricut Design Space is the perfect tool, and it’s 100% free).
 Next, you print the decals out.
 To get rid of the negatives, use a weeding tool.
 It’s available for cheap and will make your cling and vinyl cutting routine a lot more enjoyable.

 A seam ripper will also do.
-This isn’t a laborious job, but it does still require sleight of hands, and, more importantly, a positive attitude and willingness to work for at least a couple of hours.
-Alright, now that we’ve got the basics out of the way, it’s time to see what window cling and removable vinyl all are about.
+This isn’t a laborious job, but it still requires a sleight of hands and, more importantly, a positive attitude and willingness to work for at least a couple of hours.
+Alright, now that we’ve got the basics out of the way, it’s time to see what window cling and removable vinyl are all about.

 Cricut Window Cling Overview